-Fiscal year 2022 results
+Fiscal year 2023 results

-We issued an unmodified opinion on the state's financial statements for fiscal year 2022, meaning the financial statements, as corrected, are "fairly presented in conformance with Generally Accepted Accounting Principles."
+We issued an unmodified opinion on the state's financial statements for fiscal year 2023, meaning the financial statements, as corrected, are "fairly presented in conformance with Generally Accepted Accounting Principles."

-To conduct this audit, our financial auditors performed audit procedures of all major funds of the government and audited hundreds of accounts at 25 state agencies, including the Departments of Human Services, Education, Transportation, Revenue, and the Oregon Health Authority.
-During the course of our audit, we reviewed assets of \$56 billion, liabilities of \$22 billion, revenues of \$41 billion, and expenditures of \$37 billion.
+To conduct this audit, our financial auditors performed audit procedures on all major funds of the government and audited over 300 accounts at 25 state agencies, including the Departments of Human Services, Education, Transportation, Revenue, and the Oregon Health Authority.
+During the course of our audit, we reviewed assets of \$62 billion, liabilities of \$17 billion, revenues of \$41 billion, and expenditures of \$38 billion.
 We reported the results of our audit to agency management, the state Legislature, federal officials, and the public.

-Our audit of the state's financial records resulted in 17 findings across 14 state agencies.
+Our audit of the state's financial records resulted in 14 findings across 11 state agencies.
 To mitigate risks from these findings, we recommended agencies improve standard controls commonly used to ensure the accuracy of financial information.
 The type of control finding we report depends on the degree of control weakness and generally falls into one of two categories, as shown in Figure 1: a significant deficiency or material weakness.
 A material weakness is more severe and more likely to have an impact on the financial statements.